-IDH the Sustainable Trade Initiative for soya and palm oil, which are multi-stakeholder initiatives to make trade 100% sustainable with zero net deforestation.
+- IDH the Sustainable Trade Initiative for soy and palm oil, multi-stakeholder initiatives to make trade 100% sustainable with zero net deforestation.

 - Sustainable Rice Platform (SRP) unites rice companies worldwide.
 For example, AMRU Rice in Cambodia helps farmers implement the SRP standard.

-Sustainable and social actions are not limited to large companies.
-Many smaller buyers, dealing with grains, pulses and oilseeds, have incorporated social and sustainable practices into their business policies too.
-They will likely ask you to sign a code of conduct declaring that you run a responsible business with respect for the local environmental and labour laws as a bottom line, and strive for higher ESG standards.
+Consumers do not expect positive sustainability performance and social engagement from large businesses only.
+Many smaller buyers trading GPO have incorporated social and environmental requirements into their sourcing policies too.
+They may ask you to have a code of conduct in place declaring that you run a responsible business in terms of local environmental and labour laws as a bottom line, and strive for higher ESG standards.
 You can expect increasing pressure to show additional documentation and certification as proof of your good conduct, including your own operations, as well as your entire value chain.

-You can turn the demanding market to your advantage by making sustainability a core competence and stand out from other suppliers.
+You can turn the demanding market to your advantage by making sustainability a competitive advantage and standing out from other suppliers.
 However, basic purchase criteria such as price, on-time delivery and product quality are still most important.
-As a producer or exporter, you must remain price competitive while complying with increasing standards.
+As a producer or exporter, you must remain price-competitive while complying with increasingly high standards.